 He stepped closer and lifted the light back to her face.
 She shut her eyes tightly, which revealed some wrinkles around them, but even that didn’t make her look old enough for the job.
-And the skin on her cheek was soft as peach when he brushed it with the back of his hand…
+The skin on her cheek was soft as peach when he brushed it with the back of his hand…

 She pulled back.
 “What the hell are you doing?”